 It may require separate cabling for power and/or triggering.
 Power over Ethernet (PoE) has been widely implemented in traditional 1000BASE-T (1 GigE) cameras providing a one cable option for power and data transfer.
-However, many cameras do not support triggering over Ethernet, which only became available with the release of the GigE Vision 2.0 standard.
-Thus two cables/connections were still needed for many applications, even where PoE was supported.
+However, many cameras do not support triggering over Ethernet, which is typically implemented using GigE Vision Action Commands.
+Thus, two cables/connections may still needed for many applications, even when PoE is supported.
 This becomes even more challenging for 10GigE cameras due to their maximum power consumption which may exceed the basic 12.95W limit of the PoE standard.
 While PoE+ (IEEE 802.3at) with a consumption limit of 25.5W is an option, it is more complex and expensive to implement, and many 10GigE cameras have simply opted for a two-cable approach, with the second connection used for power and I/O.

 The fact that GigE is integrated across almost all state-of-the-art IT hardware devices, and the fact that special frame grabber hardware is not required, has made GigE Vision a very popular machine vision interface.
 This use is particularly widespread in some applications such as:

 Internet of Things (IoT) and Industry 4.0: Interconnectivity of devices is central to Industry 4.0.
 The rise of digital-industrial technologies makes it possible to gather and analyze data across systems.
 A few popular application examples are additive manufacturing and production processes; intelligent robot automation systems; and quality control and monitoring.